rinov/FlexibleCollectionView/README.md

 ```

-FlexibleCollectionViewLayout is inherited from UICollectionViewFlowLayout.
-and these properties are available.
+`FlexibleCollectionViewLayout` is inherited from `UICollectionViewFlowLayout`, and these properties are available.

 |Property name|Description|
 |--------|-------|